Year of entry 2024

 We are one of the largest schools of music in the country, which brings several benefits to our students.
 Our size enables us to incorporate an impressive range of specialisms within our curriculum, reflecting our ethos that music is music, regardless of genre or style.
 We attract a diverse body of students from across the UK and internationally, which gives the School a vibrant community and culture.
 Decolonisation, equality and inclusivity are embedded within our curriculum so all our students can feel a sense of belonging in the School and can thrive on their course no matter what their background and musical experience.

 In the recent national Research Excellence Framework (REF2021) exercise, 93% of our research was considered to be ‘internationally excellent’ or better in terms of its originality, significance and rigour, with 56% rated as ‘world leading’, the highest classification.
 Each of these measures places us within the top 10 Schools of Music in the UK.
-Our staff expertise feeds directly into our curriculum, with relevant specialisms in music management and the Music industry including independent/DIY musicianship, as well as Black, popular, independent and global musical cultures.
+Our staff expertise feeds directly into our curriculum, with relevant specialisms including:

 We work closely with our students, particularly through our active Student Staff Partnership Forum, to ensure that we continue to offer the best possible experience to everyone studying in the School of Music.
 Our Industrial Advisory Board – an invited body of professionals from across the professional music sector, which includes several alumni within its membership – actively supports the ongoing development of our courses to ensure they deliver the skills and opportunities our students need to prepare them for life after University.